 At this point I like to add a squeeze of fresh lemon juice, or add a glaze like this Maple-Bourbon Glaze I spooned onto the salmon after removing the skin.
 (Made sans bourbon, as the husband got thirsty…)

 Flip the salmon over one last time, then slide it onto a plate.

 Serve with fresh veggies, and a light starch like rice, and dig in!

 Easy, flaky, fuss-free salmon, every time.
 Let me know in the comments section if you have any other questions!

-One Response to “ Better Cook: How To Cook Salmon ”
+3 Responses to “ How To Cook Salmon ”